-This is why we’ve spent a lot of time developing and refining our very own Value Discovery Approach.
+This is why we’ve spent a lot of time developing and refining our very own value discovery approach.
 Its defining feature is that it gets to the bottom of the donor’s individual values, and matches those with the latest research on high-impact causes and charities.

-The Value Discovery Approach is built on three crucial ideas:
+The value discovery approach is built on three crucial ideas:

-1. The charities that have the most impact are difficult to find.
+1. The charities that have the most impact are difficult to find

 Just like startups, charities differ a lot in impactfulness.
 Most startups don’t make it past a series A, but a small number grow into unicorns.
 Similarly, many charities have very low impact per dollar donated, whereas some are enormously impactful.
-There is one important difference though: businesses that aren’t profitable will eventually face bankrupcy, whereas charities that don’t create impact can stick around indefinitely, as long as they remain excellent at fundraising.
+There is one important difference though: businesses that aren’t profitable will eventually face bankruptcy, whereas charities that don’t create impact can stick around indefinitely, as long as they remain excellent at fundraising.

-2. The same holds true for the most impactful cause areas.
+2. The same holds true for the most impactful cause areas

-Zooming out, it’s not just individual organisations that vary in impact.
+Zooming out, it’s not just individual organizations that vary in impact.
 The same principle holds true for cause areas.
 The most media-covered and marketed causes are not necessarily the ones where you can make the biggest difference.
 In fact, all else equal you’ll likely be able to have more impact on problems that fewer donors pay attention to, as in these cases the most effective solutions - or low-hanging fruit - are less likely to be funded already.